-Because eggs are convenient and quick to dish out.
 But are we eating too much of it?
-How many is too many?
+How many eggs are too many?
 Let’s find out.
-But first, let’s take a look at what makes them so popular (apart from the fact they are easy to cook!).
+Before we get to that, let’s take a look at what makes them so popular, apart from the fact they are easy to cook!

 Eggs have been voted a people’s favorite breakfast option for years.
 They are packed with necessary nutrients our body needs.